OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

   your new code in a service, call logic from that service, then call perent method.
   Please refer to our module template for detailed examples.

-* Do not access module assets (css, js, images) directly in templates like you would the odl fashioned module endpoint, rather make use of OxidEsales\Eshop\Core\ViewConfig::getModuleUrl()
+* Do not access module assets (css, js, images) directly in templates like you would the old fashioned module endpoint, rather make use of OxidEsales\Eshop\Core\ViewConfig::getModuleUrl()

   .. code:: php